-Our location and the surrounding area can be viewed in more detail at devon.cc/schoolareamaps.
+The school location and immediate area can be viewed in more detail at devon.cc/schoolareamaps.
 For admissions purposes, distances are measured in a straight-line from the green star marker for the school.
+Distances for school transport purposes are measured by the shortest available route.